JJJayway/ReactiveSwift/README.md

 A Terminator sports a single method: `stop()`, which can be used to end the pusher.
 The pusher will push a final Stopped event, release all resources, and terminate.
-The pusher may currently be blocked in a call to `put()`, in which call it will not terminate instantly.
+The pusher may currently be blocked in a call to `put()`, in which case it will not terminate instantly.

 A Sink is the standard Swift struct `SinkOf<T>` which holds a single closure, implementing